idfy-io/docs/signature/events-and-files.md

 #### [Events](/notification/events/README.md)

-The easiest way to be kept up to date on what's happening with your customers signatures is using our events API
+The easiest way to be kept up to date on what's happening with your customers signatures is by subscribing to events.

 #### [Files](/signature/events-and-files/files.md)